 This means that the customer retention rate for this particular period is 89.2%.

 Customer churn is inversely proportional to customer retention.
-As the rate of customer churn increases in your company the rate of customer retention decreases.
-If I tell you the customer churn for ABC Company is really high, it is because the customer retention rate for the same company is very low.
+For example, if I tell you the customer churn for ABC Company is really high, it is because the customer retention rate for the same company is very low.

-You are going to lose a few customers, no matter what you do or how much you try.
-The ideal 0% churn would not happen.
-That being said, you can’t let a lower than average customer retention rate by your industry to go by without being called out.
+You will lose a few customers, no matter what you do or how much you try.
+The ideal 0% churn is only an ideal.
+That being said, you can’t ignore a lower than average customer retention rate by industry.
 You have to go back and isolate the causes that led to the numbers.
-Strengthen brand loyalty.
-I admit that it is a lot of work and also time-consuming.
-But the statistics show that retention strategies pay off in the long run.
-After all, acknowledging and improving your customer retention rates will only make better tomorrows!